ashok-rao/Python-AWS-IoT/README.md

 # Python-AWS-IoT

-Thanks to Mario Cannistra's getting started with AWS IoT sample code and documentation.
-This project uses his code for most MQTT functionality.
+Thanks to Mario Cannistra's getting started with AWS IoT repo at: https://github.com/mariocannistra/python-paho-mqtt-for-aws-iot
+This project uses the sample supplied by Mario for most MQTT functionality.

 AWS CLI needs to be configured, up and running before using this application.